 We are all being watched.
 What if our actions are interpreted through a political lens that ensnares us in an unyielding net?
 Welcome to the world of My Fugitive.

-My Fugitive is currently in production and has been selected for September's 2017 Independent Film Week.
+My Fugitive is currently in production and was selected for September's 2017 Independent Film Week.

 Recent Federal Court Rulings in Seavey v.
 Department of Justice